 The Committee does not see the Australian Antarctic Medal as a ‘long service award’.

 Nominations for the Medal should be timely and relevant and should be made at, or soon after the time of outstanding service.
-As a guide, no more than five years should lapse between the service for which recognition is sought and the submission of the nomination.
+As a guide, no more than 5 years should lapse between the service for which recognition is sought and the submission of the nomination.

 Under no circumstances should the candidate be aware that they are being nominated for the award.